okfn/measure/README.md

 #### Twitter

 The Twitter processor collects data about each entity listed in the `entities` section.
-Entities can be either a twitter hashtag (starting with `#`) or an account name (starting with a `@`).
+Entities can be one of the following:

+- `#hashtag`: a twitter hash tag
+- `@account`: an account name
+- `url:search-term`: a search term as part of a url

 For each entity, the processor collects:

 - **mentions**: total of tweets mentioning the entity for the period (day)
 - **interactions**: total of 'favorites' and 'retweets' for tweets mentioning the hashtag, or tweets authored by the account, for the period (day).

 And additionally, for account entities:
 - the current number of **followers**

+Url search terms are used to find urls mentioned in tweets.
+It is best to leave off `http://` prefixes.
+Urls searches for just the domain will be less specific (will return more results) than for url searches that include a path, e.g.: `url:blog.okfn.org` will return more results than the more specific search, `url:blog.okfn.org/2017/`, which in turn will return more results than `url:blog.okfn.org/2017/06/15/the-final-global-open-data-index-is-now-live/`.

 ```yaml
 config: